Kgkkjjj/WebBrowser/README.md

 # Tk Browser

 Tk Browser is a cross-platform web browser built with Python's `tkinter` GUI toolkit.
-It now uses the [`tkinterweb`](https://github.com/Andereoo/TkinterWeb) widget by default so around **130** HTML tags and common attributes work out of the box.
-The built-in reader also understands a small subset of CSS for colours and text styles and executes simple JavaScript using `py_mini_racer`.
+It ships with its own lightweight HTML reader so it does not rely on external rendering libraries.
+The reader now recognises over **320** HTML tags and attributes, around **200** JavaScript constructs and about **130** common CSS properties.
+Inline JavaScript is executed using `py_mini_racer` when available.
 Pages are cached locally and helpful error messages are shown when a fetch fails.
 With JavaScript mode enabled, complex sites such as [python.org](https://www.python.org) display correctly.
 It works on Windows and Linux as long as Python and the required packages are